maartenSXM/espmake/README.md

 There are some aliases in file Bashrc which may be helpful for issuing esphome commands.
 To dump the espmake config, try 'make print-config'.

-espmake uses a small github project called cpptext (https://github.com/maartenSXM/cpptext) to remove hash-style comments before running files through the c-preprocessor.
+espmake uses a github project called cpptext (https://github.com/maartenSXM/cpptext) to remove hash-style comments before running files through the c-preprocessor and it also uses it's Makefile fragments.

 cpptext leverages yq to merge multiple declaration of esphome sections such as "sensor:" or "switch:".
 This allows #ifdefs to declare them